forta-network/docs/docs/deploying-app.md

 Your keyfile should now be in Metamask.

-## Connect your Metamask to Forta Explorer
+## Connect your Metamask to Forta App

-You will need to connect your Metamask to Forta Explorer with the following steps:
+You will need to connect your Metamask to Forta App with the following steps:

-1. On the Forta Explorer website, click the "Log in with wallet" button on the top right
+1. On the Forta App website, click the "Log in with wallet" button on the top right
 2. A Metamask dialog will appear asking you to select which account to connect.
 Select your imported account, click Next and then click Connect
 3. Another Metamask dialog will ask you to sign a message to login.
 Click the Sign button

-Your Metamask should now be connected to Forta Explorer.
+Your Metamask should now be connected to Forta App.
 You should see your wallet address appear on the menu at the top right of the page.

 ## Deploying